feagi/feagi-core/crates/feagi-hal/README.md

 ## Overview

-`feagi-embedded` provides low-level platform abstractions and implementations for running FEAGI neural networks on embedded systems.
+`feagi-hal` provides a Hardware Abstraction Layer (HAL) with platform-agnostic traits and concrete implementations for running FEAGI neural networks on embedded systems.
 It sits between the platform-agnostic neural processing core and platform-specific hardware.

 ### Architecture